Reference counting: Rust

+One noteworthy facet of these types is related to their usage as a shared reference.
+In Rust, shared references cannot mutate their held data, so Rc often comes bundled with Cell, and Arc with Mutex, in contexts where interior mutability is necessary.

+Interior mutability without UnsafeCell has performance costs, too, so, for maximum performance, some applications may call for additional complexity.

 Squirrel

 Squirrel uses reference counting with cycle detection.

 This tiny language is relatively unknown outside the video game industry; however, it is a concrete example of how reference counting can be practical and efficient (especially in realtime environments).

+Swift

+Swift uses reference counting to track and manage the memory of class instances, and provides the weak keyword for creating weak references.
+Instances of value types do not use reference counting.

 Tcl

 Tcl 8 uses reference counting for memory management of values (Tcl Obj structs).
 Since Tcl's values are immutable, reference cycles are impossible to form and no cycle detection scheme is needed.
 Operations that would replace a value with a modified copy are generally optimized to instead modify the original when its reference count indicates that it is not shared.
 The references are counted at a data structure level, so the problems with very frequent updates discussed above do not arise.

 Xojo

 Xojo also uses reference counting, without any special handling of circular references, although (as in Cocoa and C++ above), Xojo does support weak references, which allows programmers to avoid creating a cycle.